whuang602/Tic-Tac-Toe/README.md

 - Accessbility Options(Black and white)

-- Celebration on Win page
+- Animated (or still image) celebration on Win page

 - Working AI to play against